beecave-homelab/cloudflare-browser-rendering-cli/project-overview.md

 ## CLI

-The project exposes a **subcommand-driven** CLI via the `cloudflare-render` entry-point.
+The project exposes a **subcommand-driven** CLI that can be invoked as `cloudflare-render` (preferred), its short alias `cbr`, or the longer aliases `cloudflare-browser-render` / `cloudflare-browser-rendering`.
 Usage follows the pattern:

 ```bash
 # general pattern